 Continuing the Discussion

-From wearable devices that detect conditions before they occur, to the use of artificial intelligence for decision support, evolving technology has the potential to deliver more personalized healthcare while improving overall population health.
+From wearable devices that detect conditions before they occur, to the use of artificial intelligence for decision support,

 The best innovation is “disruptive.”
 As explained by David Westbrook, senior vice president of Strategy and Innovation at Children’s Mercy Kansas City, disruptive innovation is that which may initially threaten the status quo, but ultimately raises the quality of health care for all.
 And when brought to scale, disruptive technology becomes simple, accessible and affordable, making the older ways of doing things obsolete.